Problem Solving Steps

 • If anyone is impacted by the solution, do they need to be notified that it is fixed?

-4. Identify what can be done better next time to avoid the problem.
+What can be done better next time to avoid the problem?

 • Did I send an email of the problem and the steps to solve it to everyone involved?